roar109/rage-engine/README.md

 ##Main classes
 * **RageJob** Is a single job unit, compose by a task, properties object and a status, the last one represent the state of the job in the main thread.
 * **RageThread** This is the main thread that manages the execution and lifecycle of the "jobs".

+##TODO
+- Use subscriber functionality to tell that one element is processed
+- Use generic cache/topic implementation